 Lean Protein Source

-- Protein Shake – this is the sometimes the quickest way to get your calories if you are in a hurry!
-Calories will vary depending on your brand of protein powder (we use TLS whey protein powder).
+- Protein Shake – this is sometimes the quickest way to get your calories if you are in a hurry!
+Calories will vary depending on your brand of protein powder (here’s our review of clean protein powders).